viticor/viticor.org/content/publication/2023-energy-chapter.md

 +++
-title = "A New Life for Old Giants - Hydropower and Geothermal”, Handbook on the Geopolitics of the Energy Transition" date = 2023-09-15T15:11:30-07:00 draft = false
+title = "A New Life for Old Giants - Hydropower and Geothermal" date = 2023-09-15T15:11:30-07:00 draft = false